 Multi-Factor Authentication (MFA)

 Multi-Factor Authentication (MFA) adds an extra layer of security to user accounts by requiring a second authentication factor beyond a password.
-Medplum supports Time-based One-Time Password (TOTP) authentication, which is compatible with authenticator apps like Google Authenticator, Microsoft Authenticator, Authy, and others.
+Medplum supports two MFA methods:

 Users enrolled in MFA will only be asked for an MFA code during a login with Username/Password